-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs.
+- The practice offered proactive, personalised care to meet the needs of this population group. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs.

 People with long term conditions